-For Qlik Sense version of this article please see How To Validate Section Access Table Content In Qlik Sense
+For Qlik Sense see Troubleshooting Section Access with Groups in Qlik Sense

 QlikView Section Access feature can be used to limit user access to QlikView applications or limit access to the data inside the application.